PEASEC/XAI-Attack/README.md

 ## Datasets

 Currently fully supported for adversarial creation and the evaluation experiments are `mnli`, `sst2`, `rte`, `qnli`, and `qqp`.
 Adversarial creation also works with all GLUE datasets.

 If you want to add a new dataset, please have a look at the `data/data_reader.py`.

-The adversarial examples (No Filtering, Count Filtering, Indicator Filtering, SHAP, Random Insert, BERT-Attack, BAE) of the XAI-Attack-Paper are available here: https://anonymfile.com/yp0g/adversarial-examples.zip
+The adversarial examples (No Filtering, Count Filtering, Indicator Filtering, SHAP, Random Insert, BERT-Attack, BAE) of the XAI-Attack-Paper are available here: https://tudatalib.ulb.tu-darmstadt.de/bitstream/handle/tudatalib/4323/Adversarial%20Examples.zip?sequence=3&isAllowed=y or https://anonymfile.com/yp0g/adversarial-examples.zip

 ## Requirements